 SO 345 Social Psychology

-Psychological and sociological principles that affect the behavior of individuals as members of groups.
+This course examines psychological and sociological principles that affect the behavior of individuals as members of groups.
 Representative topics include the biological foundations of behavior, prejudice, culture and personality, leadership, small group interaction, crowd behavior, mass media, childhood, adolescence and old age.
-Offered once a year, but alternates between day and evening programs.
-Prerequisites: SO 101 and PY 101, or permission of instructor.
+Prerequisites: SO 101 and PY 101, or written permission of the instructor.

 Plus 9 credit hours of Sociology courses.